klezVirus/vortex/README.md

 ## Overview

-A very simple Python framework, inspired by [Spraying Toolkit][1] that tries to automate most of the process required to detect, enumerate and attack common O365 and VPN endpoints (like Cisco, Citrix, Fortinet, Pulse, etc...).
+A very simple Python framework, inspired by [SprayingToolkit][1] that tries to automate most of the process required to detect, enumerate and attack common O365 and VPN endpoints (like Cisco, Citrix, Fortinet, Pulse, etc...).